YaleDataScience/wavenet/README.md

 Impelementation of audio processing related models

 **Note**:
-- For those who are interested in this project, please read [this post]() first.
+- For those who are interested in this project, please read the Deepmind and PixelRNN posts below first.
 It describes basic stuff you need to know to do audio processing.

 - Then, read the following two papers.